What’s the Best Island to Visit in Hawai‘i for the First Time?

 Aerial view: whitewashed skyscrapers line up against turquoise waters with urban sprawl leading up to green mountains in the background

 Hawai‘i comprises six major islands: Oahu, Maui, Kauai, the Big Island, Molokai and Lanai.
-From urban Honolulu on Oahu to the volcanoes of the Big Island, the calm beaches of Maui to the rugged jungles of Kauai, you’ll get a mixture of relaxation and adventure on each.
-But it can be hard to decipher which Hawai‘ian island to visit for your first time to the South Pacific US state.
+From urban Honolulu on Oahu to the volcanoes of the Big Island, the calm beaches of Maui to the rugged jungles of Kauai, you’ll get a mix of relaxation and adventure on each.
+But it can be hard to decide which island is the best to visit in Hawai‘i for the first time.

-“Each Hawai‘ian island has its own heartbeat — a unique vibe, landscape and rhythm that make each unforgettable,” Fora Advisor Caroline Weilert said, adding how each island “offers its own magic, making Hawai‘i endlessly intriguing for every type of traveler!”
+“Each Hawai‘ian island has its own heartbeat — a unique vibe, landscape and rhythm that make each unforgettable,” Fora Advisor Caroline Weilert said, adding how each “offers its own magic, making Hawai‘i endlessly intriguing for every type of traveler.”

-How to choose the best island to visit in Hawai‘i for first-time visitors
+How to choose the best island in Hawai‘i to visit for your first time

 Hawai‘i is an incredible destination, and it’s easy to forget it’s part of the US.